seanpm2001/seanpm2001/Remodels/2024/README.md

 ```
 todo with seanpm2001/seanpm2001
 Résumé at top
-Starlist, forklist, followlist, and watchlist at top (mostly links, some icons)
 Improvements to guestbook display
 - Dropdown of people who have signed
 - More links